 A library has gradually been set up with the ambition of creating a documentation centre on poverty, homelessness and related subjects.
 It contains conference proceedings, institutional reports, professional handbooks, newspapers, magazines, essays and literature.

-DoucheFLUX Open Doors is a chance for the general public to visit our day centre.
-An informative and friendly event on 25 October 2020.
+DoucheFLUX Open Doors on Sunday 25 Octobre 2020 is a chance for the general public to visit our day centre.
+On the programme of the event, guided tours and a political debate.
+Click for more information about how to participate.

 In February and March 2019, Julie de Bellaing shared a few glimpses of the daily life of Claude, Frank, Rabah & Sébastien, regulars at DoucheFLUX.
 Four completely different individuals, with their own histories and backgrounds, but which society labels collectively as “(ex-)homeless”.